From Language Models over Tokens to Language Models over Characters: Algorithms

 \paragraph{Bundled beam summing implementation.} \Cref{sec:trie-alg} describes an implementation strategy that improves the constant factors associated with the pseudocode above.
-The key idea is to group the token sequences that fall into the same bucket in \mintinline{python}{prune_top_K_buckets} into a \emph{bundle} that represents them compactly.
+The key idea is to group the token sequences that fall into the same bucket in \texttt{prune\_top\_K\_buckets} into a \emph{bundle} that represents them compactly.
 In particular, we can use a trie to efficiently filter out the next tokens that disagree with the next character.
-This improves the per-iteration cost of that filter as it can via the data structure, as it does the organizational work ahead of time in bulk.
 We can regard the trie as a local language model that generates the next token character-by-character according to the probability assigned by $\prefixTokens(\cdot \mid \tokseq)$.
-Each bundle can be unbundled (if necessary) into the respective tuples that the \mintinline{python}{enumerate_cover} algorithm maintains.
+Each bundle can be unbundled (if necessary) into the respective tuples that the \texttt{enum\_cover} algorithm maintains.